 Line 1 on 32-bit Linux OS :

 worker /svs-Linux-XXXX/SupervisionServer.exe(replace XXXX with i386, i486, i586 or i686 – see your svs directory name)

 Line 1 on 64-bit Linux OS:

 The workerlogin entry is required when configuring the drillthrough functionality.
 The JedoxSuiteMolapService must be restarted after the changes.

 Drillthrough and Drilldown functionality both fetch and process potentially large datasets, which raise the RAM usage of the Supervision Server process.
-The amount of RAM which Supervision Server is allowed to consume is limited to prevent exhaustion of the system’s ressources.
-It is recommended practice to include size limitations in drillthrough scripts, and prevent fetching of data if these size limits are surpassed.
+The amount of RAM which Supervision Server is allowed to consume is limited to prevent exhaustion of the system’s resources.
+It is recommended practice to include size limitations in Drillthrough scripts, and prevent fetching of data if these size limits are surpassed.
 If necessary, the memory limit of Supervision Server can be increased by modifying the “memory_limit” parameter in the php.ini configuration file of Supervision Server.

 Note that if SVS reaches the memory limit, this represents a fatal error.
 Execution of the script is then interrupted.
 Fatal errors in the PHP interpreter used by SVS are not recoverable, and the OLAP Server is shut down.

 The standard sample sep.inc.drill_through.php that is installed with Setup (with checkmark “Enable DrillDown”) does drill down to base cells of the cube.
 This works for every cube, and Jedox Integrator (ETL) is not required.
 In SVS script, you can configure the maximum number of rows that are returned.